 Risk assessments have been undertaken throughout the pandemic to ensure staff are working as safely as possible.
-All staff were encouraged to complete the Welsh Government tool, in particular those of black, Asian and minority ethnic descent as more cases were being seen in their demographic groups.
+All staff were encouraged to complete the Welsh Government risk assessment tool, in particular those of black, Asian and minority ethnic descent, as more cases of Covid-19 were being seen in their demographic groups.
 For those staff for whom it was not safe to work closely patients, alternatives were initially considered and where possible they were redeployed to support other non-clinical areas of business.
 Otherwise they were asked to work from home if possible.

-Staff wellbeing and resilience is of upmost importance.
-There has been a 78% increase in management referrals to occupational health relating to Covid-19 and workforce risk assessments, contact tracing for staff and staff testing.
+There was a 78% increase in management referrals to occupational health relating to Covid-19.
 As a result, a nurse-based team was established with allied health professional and medical support.
 The pathway has also been extended to include trauma and bereavement services.
 Nearly 400 wellbeing champions are now in place to support teams as well as learning and development coaches based within each of the service groups.